2013 Eberswalde-Finow Zlin crash

-The 2013 Eberswalde-Finow Zlin crash was an incident involving a Zlin Z 526 light aircraft which occurred on 29 June 2013 during an unauthorized aerobatics display near Eberswalde Finow Airfield in Germany.
+On 29 June 2013, a Zlin Z 526 light aircraft crashed during an unauthorized aerobatics display near Eberswalde Finow Airfield in Germany.
 The pilot was fatally injured.

 Accident

 The Roadrunner's Paradise Race 61 festival was taking place at the Luftfahrtmuseum Finowfurt (Finowfurt Aviation Museum), next to Eberswalde Finow Airfield.
 The pilot involved made an unauthorized demonstration flight.

 The aircraft took off from runway 10 at Eberswalde Finow Airfield shortly after 12:04.
 After takeoff, the pilot flew to the festival site and then made several low passes.
 On the final pass, the aircraft made a low inverted pass from an easterly direction.
 During this manoeuvre, the engine lost power.
 The pilot attempted to roll the aircraft upright, but the right wing tip tank collided with the ground.
 This reversed the roll and the aircraft crashed upside down.
 There was no fire except for a brief flash as the right wing tip fuel tank was ruptured on initial impact.

 The crash destroyed the aircraft and fatally injured the pilot.
 The aircraft crashed into the Solarpark Finow Tower, destroying a number of solar panels.
 No one on the ground was injured in the incident.